-I’ve always considered myself a pretty patient and tolerant person.
+No one wants to be known as annoyed and impatient.
+Personally, I’ve always considered myself a pretty patient and tolerant person.
 Growing up in a home where my mom operated a daycare, and as the oldest sibling of three, I learned how to field things and people so that my nerves weren’t taxed.
-As I’ve matured and become more deliberate with compassion, I’d like to think that my mindfulness practice helps me to be more kind, generous, and present.
+As I’ve matured I’ve become more compassionate with how I regard others’ plights.
+And, I’d like to think that my mindfulness practice helps me to be more kind, generous, and present.

 But you know what?
 That doesn’t feel so true at the moment.